1. Skip to content

 "It's the rainbow team.
 The pride team," he said.
 "We can ignore it."

-Björn Höcke, the AfD parliamentary leader in the eastern state of Thuringia, voiced his disapproval of football "oozing with rainbow ideology" in the Swiss weekly newspaper "Weltwoche".
+Furthermore, Björn Höcke, the AfD parliamentary leader in the eastern state of Thuringia, voiced his disapproval of football "oozing with rainbow ideology" in the Swiss weekly newspaper "Weltwoche".

 He reminisced about the German team that won the 1990 World Cup in Italy, and the 2006 World Cup team that made the semi-finals in Germany, as "moments of happiness."
-But he added, "Today, I can no longer identify with our national team."
+But, he added: "Today, I can no longer identify with our national team."

 Germany squad a mirror of society